ZakariyaAlHelal/Strategic-Selection-of-Technology-Project-Portfolio-Using-Heuristic-Search/README.md

 This repository accompanies the paper: "Strategic Selection of a Technology Project Portfolio as a Multi-Dimensional Knapsack Problem with Structured Balance Penalties" and provides a reproducible implementation of the proposed optimization framework.

-This repository provides implements a heuristic-based portfolio optimization approach using Simulated Annealing (SA) to select a balanced and resource-feasible set of projects.
+This repository implements a heuristic-based portfolio optimization approach using Simulated Annealing (SA) to select a balanced and resource-feasible set of projects.

 ## Purpose